NREL/tyche/docs/cheat-sheet.rst

   Technology     String                                            Name of the technology.
   Scenario       String                                            Name of the R&D investment scenario that resulted in the corresponding parameter values or distributions.
   Parameter      String                                            Name of the parameter.
-  Offset         String                                            Numerical location of the parameter in the parameter vector.
+  Offset         Integer                                           Numerical location of the parameter in the parameter vector; begins at zero.
   Value          Float; Distribution; Mixture of distributions     Parameter value for the R&D investment scenario.
 Example: st.triang(1,loc=5,scale=0.1)
   Units          String                                            Parameter units.
 User defined; not used or checked during Tyche calculations.
   Notes          String                                            Any additional information defined by the user.
 Not used during Tyche calculations.